Skip to main content

 Only one indoor unit shows E6.The affected room, indoor board path, wiring route, or local component should be checked first.

-Several rooms or the outdoor unit show the same E6 fault.The shared outdoor side, power path, communication trunk, or refrigerant circuit needs priority checking.
+Several rooms or the outdoor unit show the same E6 fault.Prioritise shared outdoor power, the communication trunk, terminal connections, and system controls.

-The fault returns immediately after one reset.Start with the source-row diagnostic branch before approving parts.
+The fault remains displayed or returns during operation.Start with the source-row diagnostic branch before approving parts.

 The model family is different from the row you found online.Use the model or series filter first; same-looking codes can still belong to different diagnostic tables.